 Chemistry at White City

-- The building will accommodate all of Chemistry’s research and postgraduate training, including space for the Department to grow to become one of the largest in the world, with research spanning across the whole range of modern Molecular Science.
+- The building accommodates all of Chemistry’s research and postgraduate training, including space for the department to grow to become one of the largest in the world, with research spanning across the whole range of modern Molecular Science.

 - Final year undergraduate projects (MSci/BSc) will also be carried out in the new state-of-the-art research labs at White City.
 The building also has a large (ca. 242 capacity) lecture theatre, so some undergraduate lectures (particularly for final year students) can also be held there.